tanvir-shanto/Jump-Run/README.md

 # How to play
 First Download or clone this repo, and then run the project with LÖVE, which can be downloaded from https://love2d.org/.
 The easiest way to run a project with LÖVE is to drag the project folder onto a LÖVE application shortcut.

 You can run the game without downloading LÖVE.
-Just download the game from https://tanvir-shanto.itch.io/jump-run.
-After that just download the zip file and extract to play
+Just download the zip file for the game from https://tanvir-shanto.itch.io/jump-run.
+After that just extract and play.

 # Credits